VIDA-NYU/domain_discovery_tool/docs/use.rst

 TAGS: Filter by annotation tags

-DOMAINS: Filter by top level domains of all the pages in the domain
+DOMAINS: Filter by the top level domains of all the pages in the domain

 MODEL TAGS: Filter by predicted model tags